sciabarra/Sparkoin/README.md

 Tested under :

-- OSX 10.10  with Docker Toolbox 1.10.3
+- OSX 10.10  with Docker for OSX Beta
 - Windows 10 with Docker Toolbox 1.10.3
-- CoreOS with Docker 1.10.x
+- Boot2Docker with Docker 1.10.1

 First, on Windows and Mac, Install Docker Toolbox.

-On windows you have also to download wget for win32 and place it in the PATH.
+Or, if you are so lucky to get an invitatation, use docker beta.

 Open the docker bash prompt and use the bash shell (also on windows).